-Three men to plead guilty to crimes tied to 2016 botnet attacks
+Three men plead guilty to crimes tied to 2016 botnet attacks

-(Reuters) - A former Rutgers University student and two other men have agreed to plead guilty to computer crimes related to the creation and use of the Mirai botnet, a network of infected electronics equipment used to knock major websites offline in massive 2016 cyber attacks, according to court documents.
+(Reuters) - A former Rutgers University student and two other men pleaded guilty to computer crimes related to the creation, sale and use of the Mirai botnet, a network of infected electronics equipment used to knock major websites offline in massive 2016 cyber attacks, according to court documents.

-Paras Jha has agreed to admit to writing code that allowed him to control devices infected with Mirai, charging papers unsealed on Tuesday in Alaska showed.
-Two other individuals, Josiah White and Dalton Norman, also agreed to plead guilty to charges related to the development and use of Mirai for criminal gain.
+Paras Jha pleaded guilty during an appearance in federal court in New Jersey on Tuesday to charges involving writing code that allowed him to infect and control devices with Mirai.

+Two other individuals, Josiah White and Dalton Norman, have also pleaded guilty to charges related to the development and use of Mirai for criminal gain, according to charging papers unsealed on Tuesday in Alaska.

 The Mirai botnet was used to infect hundreds of thousands of internet-connected devices including webcams and video records, which its creators then turned into a digital army of bots that attacked websites and internet infrastructure in “denial of service” attacks that knocked them offline.